zhongh3/cookie_manager/README.md

-# Project Team:
+# cookie_manager
+Policy-based Cookie Management Chrome Extension

+## Project Team Members:
 Huang Shaohua (A0055852B)
 Kuang Hao (A0191488N)
 Zhong Hua (A0159321J)
 Zhong Xinyue (A0191376X)

-# cookie_manager
-Policy-based Cookie Management Chrome Extension

 In this Chrome extension, we implemented four policies that can be toggled by the user.